gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy shrugged, then winced.
 This wasn't at all how she had imagined meeting Prince Thokmay again.
 "We were on our way to Chaghan.
-Aft got a contract there—he's the reeve now—and Apple Bridge was sort of on the way, and…" She shrugged again, more carefully, to hide her awkwardness.
+Aft got a contract there—he's the reeve now—and Ghorahj was sort of on the way, and…" She shrugged again, more carefully, to hide her awkwardness.
 She had wanted to surprise him…